 - Human and social services administration and advocacy

 - Policy planning and implementation

 Shippensburg’s program places an emphasis on developing writing and analytical thinking skills through classroom assignments, extracurricular experiences and internships.
 In addition, students develop critical research and analytical skills as applied to various aspects of human society, including racial, ethnic, religious, gender, and socio-economic diversity.

 We offer a high-quality program that facilitates both post-baccalaureate employment and admission to graduate programs.
 Recent job placements include Area Office of Aging, case manager with troubled youth, domestic violence victims' adult advocate, human resources assistant, Project Forward Leap, security police for the United State Supreme Court, and the Department of Defense.
 Students from our program have been accepted and successfully completed advanced degrees at institutions such as the University of Maryland, Texas Tech University, Florida State University, and the University of Virginia.

 The department strongly encourages students to participate and works with them to create internships suited to their needs and interests.
 Internships are very valuable because they give students the opportunity to combine theoretical knowledge with real-life experiences, and in some cases, they have led to employment with the agency.
 Illustrations of recent internship placements include:

 - Abraxis, a residential treatment facility for adjudicated youths

 - Family Support Services for children and adults with mental disabilities

 - State Museum of Pennsylvania Field School in Historical Archaeology

 Students who qualify may join Alpha Kappa Delta, an International Sociology Honor Society that recognizes sociology majors who have excelled academically.
-Additionally, the department sponsors an active Soc-Anthro Club which offers programs, travels to interesting sites, and provides community outreach opportunities.
+Additionally, the department sponsors an active Sociology/Anthropology Club, which offers programs, travels to interesting sites, and provides community outreach opportunities.